You found our list of the best improv games, exercises and activities for adults!

 For similar activities, check out our full list of question games.

 Connecting with other attendees during large gatherings can be a challenge, especially in virtual settings.
-Collaborative improv games break the ice and banish jitters, warming up the crowd and enabling participants to interact with each other more freely.
+Collaborative improv games and break the ice and banish jitters, warming up the crowd and enabling participants to interact with each other more freely.
 These games are fun and social, and help to develop confidence and quick-thinking skills.
 Improv exercises are one of the best ways to do team building at work.

 FAQ: Improv games